-[This post is an entry in my Dictionary of Contemporary Evil, a work in progress.]
+[This post is an entry in Evil Words, a work in progress.]

 1) To sell or promote energetically and aggressively.
 [Merriam-Webster]